specs32/specs_keys/README.md

 Between PCB and baseplate is some foamy stuff for dampening.

-So, except the pcb and the mcu and a couple smd parts this thing is completly salvaged from trash (45 € where 40€ were the PCBs, still have 3 if you want one)
+So, except the pcb and the mcu and a couple smd parts this thing is completly salvaged from trash.

+Overall cost per board with parts (except switches) : 18 €

+(8 € per PCB and 10 € for SMD parts, rest is salvaged, so this is probably the cheapest build out there)

 Features  :
   - ATMega 32U4 @ 8 MHz (why the crystal ... such a waste, sigh)